google/closure-templates/documentation/dev/migrating-to-java-type-safe.md

 Sometimes when migrating to the type safe API you will come across templates with complex parameters that are not well supported.
-Over time we hope to expand the number of supported usecases in the invocation builder API, but in the mean time here are some workarounds.
+Over time we hope to expand the number of supported usecases in the builders API, but in the mean time here are some workarounds.

 These approaches won't all be the most type safe, but they will allow adopting the type safe api and provides for type safety improving over time.